ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 Certificate [6.3.5]
 : The server's certificate.
-If the client offered a "Raw Public Key" type in ServerCertTypeExtension, then this SHALL contain a SubjectPublicKeyInfo value for the server's key as specified in {{RFC7250}}.
+If the client offered a "Raw Public Key" type in ServerCertTypeExtension this message SHALL contain a SubjectPublicKeyInfo value for the server's key as specified in
+{{RFC7250}}.
 Otherwise, it SHALL contain one or more X.509 Certificates, as specified in {{I-D.ietf-tls-tls13}}, Section 6.3.5.
 In either case, this message MUST contain a key which is consistent with the client's SignatureAlgorithms and NamedGroup extensions.

 ServerConfiguration [6.3.7]
 : A server configuration value for use in 0-RTT (see {{zero-rtt-exchange}}).